MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-automate.md

 Trigger specific events to occur automatically when your data changes and manage more complex flows directly in [Power Automate](https://flow.microsoft.com/).

 ## Known limitations

 - You can do a maximum of 100 calls per 60 seconds.
-You can call the API endpoint multiple times by using the $skip parameter [Read more about the $skip parameter.](https://docs.microsoft.com/en-us/connectors/customerinsights/#get-items-from-an-entity)
+You can call the API endpoint multiple times by using the $skip parameter.
+[Learn more about the $skip parameter](/connectors/customerinsights/#get-items-from-an-entity).

 ## Power Automate triggers